NativeScript/docs-v7/plugins/ui-plugin-custom.md

 ## Add the UI bits: common code

-Let's say you want to build a simple button, which you can use like:
+Let's say you want to build a simple button which you can use like:

 ```
     <ui:MyButton text="MyButton1" tap="onTap" />